-In a voluminous documents case, preferably at the outset, counsel should contact the ODS National Litigation Support Team (510-637-1950), based in the Federal Public Defender Organization for the Northern District of California.
+1. In a voluminous documents case, preferably at the outset, counsel should contact the DSO National Litigation Support Team (510-637-3500), based in the Federal Public Defender Organization for the Northern District of California.
 See CJA Guidelines § 320.70.40.
 The National Litigation Support Team will assist counsel in developing a cost-efficient proposal for the organization of discovery, including the production of discovery in electronic form, and the presentation of evidence in the courtroom.
-The court and counsel should be familiar with the February 2012 joint DOJ-Administrative Office recommendations on the production of electronic discovery.
+The court and counsel should be familiar with the February 2012 joint DOJ-

+Administrative Office recommendations on the production of electronic discovery.

 The National Litigation Support Team might recommend the use of one of three Coordinating Discovery Attorneys (CDAs), under contract with the AO, who have technological knowledge and experience, resources, and staff to effectively manage complex electronic discovery in multiple-defendant or other highly complex cases.
 A CDA may be appointed by the court to provide in-depth and significant hands-on assistance to CJA panel attorneys and federal defender staff.
-The CDA can serve as a primary point of contact for the U.S. Attorney's Office to discuss electronic
+The CDA can serve as a primary point of contact for the U.S. Attorney's Office to discuss electronic production issues for all defendants, resulting in lower overall case costs for the parties.

-- production issues for all defendants, resulting in lower overall case costs for the parties. - 2.
-In a multi-defendant case, the court may designate one of the appointed counsel to act as the "lead discovery attorney," and such attorney would coordinate with the National Litigation Support Team. - 3.
+- 2. In a multi-defendant case, the court may designate one of the appointed attorneys to act as the "discovery liaison attorney" to coordinate the collection and management of discovery with the government, including coordination with the CDA, if applicable, other appointed counsel, and the National Litigation Support Team.
+Each defense team in a multi-defendant case has an independent obligation to the client to review the appropriate discovery. - 3.
 Counsel should explore means to limit copying costs both in terms of the rate and alternative means to review documents (e.g., electronic discovery).